-The Hiring MRI is unique.
+The Performance Profile is unique.
 There is no obvious relationship to any of the 18 items to be ranked.
 They appear totally random and unrelated.
 They also have no idea how ranking the items measures them.
 Because it is impossible to guess how you are being measured-people are often amazed at the accuracy of the feedback.

 4: Does the tool you are using measure before or after a decision has already been made?